jaronritter01/demeter/README.md

 # Demeter
-This is a REST api for the MyKitchen app
+This is a REST api for the MyKitchen app.
+It provides all the user/data functionalities of the MyKitchen Application.
+It only accepts JSON data.
+For populating the database see the Consumer: https://github.com/jaronritter01/adephagia

 ### Local Setup
-1. Ensure database is up and your settings have been updated in the application.yml
-   - for local testing:
+1. Environment Setup
    1. Set a permanent environment variable `db_name` to the name of the database you'd like to use
    2. Set a permanent environment variable `db_username` to your database's username
    3. Set a permanent environment variable `db_password` to your database's password
-2. Run the app locally using intellij or the gradle commands
+2. Run the app locally using IntelliJ or the gradle commands

 ### Deployment Notes
 - Env Vars have to be set permanently
+- This requires that you have Postgres install and running locally